ackhack/falbatech_2key_arduino/README.md

  ## More Info
  - The Project can also be used in the PlatformIO IDE, just copy the desired Mode into src/falbatech_2key.ino
- - The Keyboard runs at a 1000 Hz Polling Rate as close as it can get, you can remove the delay(1) in the loop Funtion to speed it up
+ - The Keyboard runs at max Polling Rate, which is based on my Testing around 500-300Hz
  - The Single Color Mod is in theory the fastest, as it does not need to update the LEDs
  - The Board will be used as an Arduino Micro, you can use the Arduino Leonardo as well, but it does not allow the TX/RX LEDs to turn off
  - The Colors are represent as an integer value from 0 to 255